top of page

 Pomegranates add a burst of colour and flavour to autumn dishes.
 These vibrant fruits are rich in antioxidants, vitamin C, and fibre, and can be used in a variety of ways.

 Recipe Idea: Create a pomegranate salad dressing and pour it over the pear salad.
-The recipe below can be made from fresh pomegranate or from store-bought juice, meaning you can make it anytime of the year.
+The recipe below can be made from fresh pomegranate or from store-bought juice, meaning you can make it any time of the year.

 For the vinaigrette recipe read Pomegranate Vinaigrette.